Manufacturing Traceability: Lot Tracking Guide

 Start at receiving

-This is the single most important step.
-Get receiving right and everything downstream has a foundation to build on.
+Get receiving right and everything downstream has a foundation.

 Capture at each production step